5.27 Tuition Waiver and Tuition Reimbursement

 • Spouses of full-time employees – Eligible for up to eighteen credit hours per semester.

-• Unemancipated children of full-time employees – Eligible for up to eighteen credit hours per semester which includes dual-technical credit, dual enrollment, and dual credit tuition for unemancipated children who are under the age of 24, unmarried and live in the employee’s residence.
+• Unemancipated children of full-time employees – Eligible for up to eighteen credit hours per semester which includes dual enrollment and dual credit tuition for unemancipated children who are under the age of 24, unmarried and live in the employee’s residence.
 Unemancipated children may be: natural children, adopted children, stepchildren that live with employee, or other children for whom the employee is the legal guardian.
 If the student is using multiple tuition-based funding programs, the other funding will be applied to the student’s account before the employee waiver.
 Should the student drop a course(s) during the semester, the student will be responsible for repaying any charges beyond tuition and general fees.
 Exceptions to this procedure must be approved by the Director of Financial Aid.

 Eligible individuals using a tuition waiver who withdraw or wish to repeat a course are subject to the applicable academic policies and may receive a waiver for only one repeat per course.
 Repeatedly withdrawing from courses covered by tuition waiver may result in a suspension of the tuition waiver benefit.